Graduate Student Orientation

 Congratulations and welcome!

 We're here to help with your transition to Cornell.
-If you have any questions, please contact your faculty advisor (the professor with whom you will be working), or Dr. Michael Thonney, Director of the Graduate Field of Animal Science, at mlt2 [at] cornell.edu, or Donna Wakeman, Graduate Field Assistant, at dlb8 [at] cornell.edu.
+If you have any questions, please contact your faculty advisor (the professor with whom you will be working), or Dr. Susan Quirk, Director of the Graduate Field of Animal Science, at smq1 [at] cornell.educlass="spamspan", or Donna Wakeman, Graduate Field Assistant, at dlb8 [at] cornell.edu.

 Registration is completed after the tuition bill is released by the Bursar and all holds are released.
 Graduate students must check their Student Center accounts before the start of the semester to be sure there are not holds that have prevented registration.

 Being registered does not mean that you are enrolled in courses.
 It simply establishes your student status.
-Graduate students can start enrolling in courses on 20 August 2019 if they have an active NetID.
+Graduate students can start enrolling in courses in August 2021 if they have an active NetID.
 Information regarding your NetID, Cornell email address, Cornell ID Card, enrolling in dining/ meal plans, housing, transportation and parking, registration, and more can be found on the Graduate School “Welcome to Cornell” site.

 Arriving on Campus

 Enroll in courses within the first three weeks of the academic term via Student Center.
-Open enrollment begins on 20 August.
+Open enrollment begins on the 26 of August, 2021 for graduate/professional students.
 You must be registered each semester until you finish your degree or withdraw from the program.

 The Office of the University Registrar determines student registration status.
 To be considered a registered student by the University, you must: